Being Canadian, we know a thing or two about our country, so we thought we'd share some interesting facts about Canada with all of you.

 Canada has more polar bears than anywhere in the world.
 We've seen about 10 in real life.

-Canada has a lot of famous expats.
+We have a lot of famous ex-pats.

 Unlike Australia and the UK, Canadians seem to keep it a secret save for a few patriotic Canadians like Drake, Mike Meyers, and Ryan Reynolds.